 High tech outdoor gear that conserves the land it helps users explore.

 Gaard One specializes in modular, high tech outdoor gear.
 Its multi-generational stakeholders share a love of the outdoors, which is why they recently made the decision to pivot to a 1:1 business model.
-Known as Spend One, Gaard the company conserves one square foot of land for every dollar spent.
+Known as Spend One, Gaard One, the company conserves one square foot of land for every dollar spent.

 Stakeholders were excited to make a move that aligned their business with their values—but also unsure about how to clearly communicate their mission and what strategy their business should follow as it moves forward.